 In-flight meals on QF5

-A full dinner is served in all cabins on the five-hour leg from Sydney to Perth.
-Supper is then served after departure from Perth.
-Prior to landing in Rome, a full breakfast is served.
+Qantas serves a full lunch in all cabins on the five-hour leg from Sydney to Perth.
+Dinner is then served after departure from Perth, followed by a full breakfast before landing in Rome.

 Additional snacks and drinks are available on request – and from a self-service snack bar – during the long interval between supper and breakfast.